 It is the concession holder's responsibility to ensure that any boat nominated to their concession is fitted with a VMS of a category specified in the register of AFMA approved units.
-This register is available on the AFMA website ('Rules and Regulations' - 'Domestic Compliance' - 'Satellite monitoring of fishing boats' - 'VMS requirements for fishers' - 'List of approved units').
+This register is available on the AFMA website ('Fisheries Management' - 'Monitoring Tools' - ' Vessel Monitoring Systems' - 'List of approved units').

-The VMS unit must remain switched on at all times that the boat is nominated to a Commonwealth concession, including when in port or engaged in State fishing.
+The VMS unit must remain switched on at all times if the boat is nominated to a Commonwealth concession, including when in port or engaged in State fishing.
 The concession holder must ensure the VMS is reporting correctly before going out to sea for the first time and that no interference occurs with the correct operation of the VMS unit.
 On becoming aware of a problem with the VMS functioning, the concession holder must advise AFMA as soon as practicable via: